pablo-q/loopback-next/docs/site/Req-res-cycle.md

 ##### 3. app.mountExpressRouter(basePath, router, spec)

 This method mounts an Express [router](https://expressjs.com/en/4x/api.html#router) in the LoopBack app.
-You can use it for adding custom enpoints in your app using the Express middleware format.
+You can use it for adding custom endpoints in your app using the Express middleware format.

 More details at [RestApplication.mountExpressRouter()